Disease Guide ·Staph Infection ·2026

 Diagnosis - $100-$300

-Skin cytology ($50-$100) — tape or slide impression identifies bacteria under the microscope.
-Bacterial culture and sensitivity ($100-$250) identifies the specific bacteria and which antibiotics will work — essential for resistant infections.
+Skin cytology ($50-$100) identifies bacteria under the microscope.
+Bacterial culture and sensitivity ($100-$250) identifies specific bacteria and effective antibiotics - essential for resistant infections.
 Skin scraping ($50-$100) rules out mites.
 Allergy testing ($200-$500) may be recommended for recurring cases.
-Average $100-$300
+Average $100-$300.

 Treatment - $150-$500

-Oral antibiotics for 3-6 weeks — cephalexin, amoxicillin-clavulanate, or clindamycin ($50-$150).
+Oral antibiotics for 3-6 weeks - cephalexin, amoxicillin-clavulanate, or clindamycin ($50-$150).
 Topical antiseptic shampoo with chlorhexidine ($15-$30) used 2-3 times weekly.
 Topical antibiotic sprays or wipes ($15-$40).
-Deep infections may need 6-8 weeks of antibiotics.
-Treating the underlying allergy is essential to prevent recurrence.
-Average $150-$500
+Deep infections may need 6-8 weeks.
+Treating underlying allergy prevents recurrence.
+Average $150-$500.

 Total Cost - $250-$800